2022MT03512/CICD-Project/README.md

 # BITS CICD Application

-This is a small application to use CICD Porject
+This is a small application to use CICD Project